marijadmitrovic/loft-task/README.md

 ## Let's start
 ### How to execute?
-This is a simple GUI app, wherein the input field put the JSON file and the PHP class `DeliveryNote` returns a complete ordered list (here I was confused to do I need back in the order list format or in JSON format, so in `showDeliveryNote.php` I put both).
+This is a GUI app, wherein the input field put the JSON file and the PHP class `DeliveryNote` returns a complete ordered list Json objects.

 ### Run the test